Table of Contents

 1) Creating an effective resume and cover letter

 After you have identified your dream job and performed sufficient research to understand the alignment with your experience and skills, start creating your documents.
-Your resume and cover letter should be results-oriented, ATS-optimized, and convey your story.
-An efficiently written resume and cover letter also increase the chances of a recruiter remembering you, creating a favorable scenario.
+Your resume and cover letter should be results-oriented and convey your story.
+A well-written resume and cover letter also increase the chances of a recruiter remembering you, creating a favorable scenario.
+Some top tips to keep in mind while creating your career documents are:

 A LinkedIn profile is an underrated asset for a job-seeking candidate.
 The platform holds great potential for job seekers to create their network, find their dream job, and establish a personal brand.
 Let’s have a look at how LinkedIn can support candidates in detail.